 The events that match the rule criteria are displayed in the search results panel.
-The correlated events are displayed with the 🕱 icon.
+The correlated events are displayed with the gi icon. - 4 (Optional) Click to see the correlated event fields and their values.
+For more information, see Table 5-3 on page 54.